 The average grade attained by our students on Royal Conservatory of Music exams is in the 90th percentile.
 This is because we prefer the old school Classical European method of teaching, giving students the bare music fundamentals and avoiding the use of tablature, “Coles notes”, or other simplification methods.
-We have watched THREE GENERATIONS of students pass through our doors with great success, and with this gives us the competitive advantage of truly knowing what it takes for our students to succeed.
+We have watched three generations of students pass through our doors since opening in 1992.

 "I applaud The Frederic Chopin Music School for the work they do to inspire in our youth an appreciation for arts and culture through music."MP Wladyslaw Lizon

 "I was so proud to win first place at Peel and Kiwanis Music Festivals"Beata Raczynska

 "Music taught me discipline and patience, which helped in University."Marta Michna

 "These were some of my best memories from childhood and high school"Diana Fuszara